calydia/blog-forestry-gatsby/src/pages/posts/people-who-have-inspired-me.md

   title="https://twitter.com/ASpittel">https://twitter.com/ASpittel</a> also spreads
   humour and tech.</p><p>Jason Lengstorf has an excellent series called Learn with Jason.
-He has people come on and they go through how to do things, for example, on Gatsby. <a href="https://ladybug.dev/" title="https://ladybug.dev/">https://www.twitch.tv/jlengstorf</a>
+He has people come on and they go through how to do things, for example, with Gatsby. <a href="https://ladybug.dev/" title="https://ladybug.dev/">https://www.twitch.tv/jlengstorf</a>
   I also follow him on Twitter <a href="https://ladybug.dev/" title="https://ladybug.dev/">https://twitter.com/jlengstorf</a>
   .
 He has written an excellent blog post about being more positive <a href="https://lengstorf.com/how-to-be-positive/" title="https://lengstorf.com/how-to-be-positive/">https://lengstorf.com/how-to-be-positive/</a>,